Patricia Juárez: Councilor of Lima (2015–2018)

 In the municipal elections of 2014, she was elected Councilor of Lima of National Solidarity for the municipal period 2015-2018.
 In addition, Juárez also served as Deputy Mayor from 2015 until the end of the municipal government of Luis Castañeda Lossio in 2018.

 In 2018, Juárez surprisingly resigned from the National Solidarity Party.
 She never officially declared the reason for her resignation.

 She had rapprochements with the Let's Go Peru party in 2020, however, in October 2020, in a video shown on Keiko Fujimori's Twitter account, it was announced that she would be part of Popular Force with the message "Patricia Juárez joins to our Government Plan team".

-Candidate for the 2nd Vice Presidency in 2021
+2nd vice president candidate, elected Congresswoman

 For the general elections of 2021, Juárez announced her candidacy for the 2nd Vice Presidency of the Republic on the presidential roster of Keiko Fujimori by Popular Force.

-Elected Congresswoman

-In the same elections, Juárez was elected Congresswoman of the Republic of Popular Force, with 40,130 votes, for the parliamentary period 2021-2026.
+In the same elections, Juárez was instead elected Congresswoman of the Republic of Popular Force, with 40,130 votes, for the parliamentary period 2021-2026.
+She would join the Madrid Forum of the far-right Spanish political party Vox, an international alliance comprising right-wing and far-right individuals.